Mapping the Labyrinth: A No-Mucking-About Beginner’s Guide to Starting Out as a Writer

 As writer/comedian

-puts it in this revelatory piece, “You are the genre.”“Each individual is the most important factor of their endeavours — not the endeavour itself.”
+“Each individual is the most important factor of their endeavours — not the endeavour itself.”

 Tim Barnes, a wise dude

 Ask yourself who you are, what you want to achieve with your writing.
 Ask why?
-Take the time to strategise your best chance of success, like you’re royalty in Game of Thrones moving chess pieces around a great big map.
+Take the time to strategise your best chance of success, like you’re royalty in Game of Thrones moving chess pieces around a great big Warhammer map.
 See through mist and mirage.
 Don’t fall so in love with the idea of writing that you can’t see when others are taking advantage.
 Read, write, study.
 Cultivate discipline.

 Craving reward – love, money, followers, fans - or else guarding against potential disaster - misreadings, cancellation, outrage, apathy - these will only blunt your craft and stop you from getting the job done.
 Focus not on the target, but on the immediacy of the craft.